omermertkaya/imdb-cast-poster/README.md

 ## About The IMDB Cast Poster Download Web Page

 This project developed to demand.
 The App will download your cast poster list.
 The app used simply nodejs for back-end and ejs for front-end.
 You know imdb api is not most expensive but maybe some people need to fastly and quickly download to cast poster.
-It worked for me.
-Thanks all.

 ### Installation